 Same service member, same number of years of service, and yet $850 less per month in pension benefits!

 Through the BRS, the government will now fund an automatic 1% of a service member’s base pay each month directly into their TSP, starting once he or she has completed two months of service.
 Then, once that military member reaches three years of service, the military will begin offering a matching plan, matching up to an additional 4% of the service member’s base pay.
-A key component of the new plan allows service members that don’t complete a full 20 years of service to transition out of the military and still receive some transferable benefits in the form of the matching TSP payments.
+A key component of the new blended retirement plan is that it allows service members that don’t complete a full 20 years of service to transition out of the military and still receive some transferable benefits in the form of the matching TSP payments.

 This chart represents what the Department of Defense states as its automatic and matching contributions, as stated at defense.gov.